 It allows us to actually see if it’s possible to achieve our goals for the natural resource with the financial resources available.

 Since 2012, we’ve contracted with the City of Medford to offset the temperature impacts of the 17 millions of gallons of warm water discharged into the Rogue River by the wastewater treatment plant by working with key landowners to plant trees and generate shade.

 The amount of sun blocked by tree canopy is translated into thermal credits and tracked in kilocalories.
 A kilocalorie represents the amount of energy required to raise the temperature of a liter of water by 1.0 degree Celsius.
 One credit equals one kilocalorie per day, and TFT was tasked with generating 600 million through restoration.

-To ensure we could meet the restoration goal, we used DIET to evaluate the shade benefit and cost of implementation for each potential site.
+To ensure we could meet the restoration goal, we used certain features of BasinScout to evaluate the shade benefit and cost of implementation for each potential site.
 We were then able to play out different scenarios, discerning the best sites to plant to meet the kilocalorie obligation efficiently and cost effectively.

 Similarly, we’re working with Idaho Power Company (IPC) to mitigate the thermal impacts of their Hells Canyon Dam Complex.
 Planting native vegetation along key tributaries to the Snake River, collaborating with irrigators to reduce agricultural runoff, enhancing floodplains and wetlands along the river bank and existing islands, and even creating new islands in the Snake River are all part of the proposed stewardship plan for the Snake River watershed.

-Idaho Power had confidence in moving forward with The Freshwater Trust’s watershed solution because we have the tools to quantify, evaluate, and track our actions.
+Idaho Power and regulators had confidence in moving forward with The Freshwater Trust’s watershed solution because we have the tools to quantify, evaluate, and track our actions.

 New doors opened through innovation and insight.